fairtracks/biohackathon-2024-project-31/notebooks/case-study.md

 FAIRtracks uses [EDAM](https://bioportal.bioontology.org/ontologies/EDAM),  a domain ontology of data analysis and data management in bio- and other sciences.
 It comprises concepts related to analysis, modelling, optimisation, and the research data life cycle.
 Targeting usability by diverse users, the structure of EDAM is relatively simple, divided into four main sections: Topic, Operation, Data (incl.
 Identifier), and Format.

-This model offers an extremely flexible approach for describing the genomic annotations in a project, albeit one with a stiff learning curve.
+This model offers an flexible approach for describing the genomic annotations in a project, albeit one with a stiff learning curve.

 Any conversion from a source schema to FAIRtracks will involve tradeoffs and development of a crosswalk, or interoperable mapping, between them.
 ## Strategies for developing interoperable mappings